Back story...

 When I hit 29, I acknowledged that I’d barely scraped the surface of my piano playing issues, which stretched back to school.
 I recommitted.

 The music for Piano Portals emerged as early as 2008 and remains largely unchanged.
-But nothing could've prepared me for the personal journey that unfolded, through exploring, refining, recording and finally sharing the work, which took the large part of another decade.
+But nothing could've prepared me for the personal journey that unfolded, through exploring, refining, recording and finally sharing the work, which took the large part of another decade and a half.

 Piano Portals is transforming the playing and lives of a growing number of open-minded pianists and teachers around the world with the courage to challenge assumptions and experience the power of fresh priorities.

 Piano Portals was born of a tireless adult journey.
 In my early 30s I was still a long way from playing to my potential.
 But I kept seeking, questioning and learning.
 I bring the perspective of this personal evolution to the Piano Portals resources.
-I offer them to you in the form of a joyful, holistic online framework for technique.
+I offer them to you in the form of a joyful online school for holistic technique.

 Thanks very much for reading.
 Please do be in touch and share your journey.
 It's my dream that Piano Portals also helps you achieve yours.